 "We've seen how that ends," Clooney added.
 "I can't tell you how frustrating that is, just seeing them broadcast a letter from a daughter to a father, she's getting a raw deal there and I think it's irresponsible and I'm surprised by that."

-Elton John also invoked Harry's late mother when he took to Instagram to defend Harry and Meghan after they were lambasted for enjoying a luxurious vacation at John and husband David Furnish's home in the south of France, complete with a private jet ride (that, the singer said, he paid for).
+Elton John also invoked Harry's late mother when he took to Instagram to defend the couple after they were lambasted for enjoying a luxurious vacation at the singer and husband David Furnish's home in the south of France, complete with a private jet ride (that, John said, he paid for).
 The usual suspects in the press had already been on high alert for missteps after Harry said that they planned on having two children at most for ecological reasons and then proceeded to fly privately to the Google Summit in Sicily this summer and give an impassioned speech about climate change.

 "Prince Harry's mother, Diana Princess of Wales was one of my dearest friends," John wrote.
 "I feel a profound sense of obligation to protect Harry and his family from the unnecessary press intrusion that contributed to Diana's untimely death."